tomover9000/splash-labyrinth/README.md

 # how the game works

 The file you need to run is main.py
+The game gets more difficult as the maze size increases, you can choose a size betweeen 20 and 100 You also need to specify the window size, it's a square window.

-First you'll need to decide a playing size, display size and game mode (random or grid).
+Then you'll need to pick the game mode (random or grid).

 There are 2 players, player1 uses Space and the other one uses right arrow.